-The stronghold for Powelliphanta snails is in north west Nelson and north Westland, where most of the species occur.
+The stronghold for Powelliphanta snails is in north west Nelson and north Westland, with more species here than anywhere else.

-They are also found in the Marlborough Sounds and Mt Richmond Forest Park, as far south as Fiordland and Southland and, across Cook Strait, on parts of the Kapiti Coast and into the central North Island.
+They are also found in the Marlborough Sounds and Richmond Ranges, and on coastal west coast mountain ranges as far south as Fiordland and Southland.
+In the North Island they are found in tiny parts of the Horowhenua plains, in some of the mountains of central North Island and on Mt Taranaki

-Visitors will be unlikely to spot a live snail, except at night or occasionally on rainy days.
-They are most likely to be active on warm, moist nights after a long dry spell, when they will be out foraging for food.
+You are unlikely to spot a live snail, except at night or occasionally on rainy days.
+Powelliphanta are nocturnal, and come out at night to forage for food and to mate.
+They live buried in leaf mould or under logs.
+The snails are most likely to be active on warm, moist nights after a long dry spell.

 Despite being legally protected, New Zealand’s Powelliphanta land snails are under serious threat.
 Several species are in danger of extinction, particularly from predation and habitat loss.

-The main predators are possums, pigs and rats, although weka, thrushes and hedgehogs also eat them.
-Possums only recently developed a taste for the snails, and appear to be incorporating them into their diet over increasing areas.
+The main predators are introduced rats, possums, pigs and thrushes, although hedgehogs and the native weka also eat them.
+Possums only relatively recently developed a taste for the snails, and appear to be incorporating them into their diet over increasing areas.

 1080 poison helps native snails